-Mindfulness, as an integral part of yoga; it improves sleep by increasing melatonin levels, reducing anxiety, and addressing stress-related issues (8).
+Mindfulness is an integral part of yoga.
+It improves sleep by increasing melatonin levels, reducing anxiety, and addressing stress-related issues (8).

 6. Brings respiratory regulation

-Yoga and pranayama focus on the respiratory aspect through enhancing lung function.
+Yoga and pranayama focus on the respiratory aspect by enhancing lung function.

 Controlled breathing technique, prolongation and shortness of breath, and sometimes even holding your breath, activates the voluntary control of respiratory muscles.